devanshk/Pulse/README.md

 Then you can install PyAudio with ```brew install portaudio``` and ```pip install pyaudio``` (more detail at https://people.csail.mit.edu/hubert/pyaudio/)

-Then install the SoundCloud module with "pip install soundcloud" (more detail at https://github.com/soundcloud/soundcloud-python)
+Then install the SoundCloud module with ``pip install soundcloud`` (more detail at https://github.com/soundcloud/soundcloud-python)

 After that, download FFmpeg with ```brew install ffmpeg```.
 For installation help, go to https://www.ffmpeg.org.
 You may need to download additional files to decode mp3s.